Naseband/LocalPlugin/README.md

 		Checks if a key ID is currently pressed.

 	IsSAMPFocused()
-		Checks if SAMP is the foreground application.
+		Checks if the SAMP client is the foreground application (by window name).

 	GetVKName(key, const name[], maxlen = sizeof name) Gets the complete name of a key.